Moha1234567890/laravel-task/README.md

 5-Laravel collection file is in the Laravel-Collection-Folder

-6-you need to sign up to a mailtrap account to get verify your emails
+6-you need to sign up to a mailtrap account to verify your emails and change settings in the .env file